 Signal is a popular open-source instant messaging app as one of the alternatives to WhatsApp.

-Element is a secure open-source collaboration platform built on Matrix network.
+Element is a secure open-source collaboration platform built on the Matrix network.

-It may not be a popular choice, but it offers plenty of features as a replacement to many other proprietary options for personal or work communication.
+It may not be a popular choice, but it offers plenty of features as a replacement for many other proprietary options for personal or work communication.

 Screen Recording and Streaming Tools

-Blogger, YouTuber or work in similar industries?
+Are you a Blogger, YouTuber, or work in similar industries?
 Here are a few tools for you.

-Open Broadcaster Software is a pretty popular and robust screen recorder app often used by streamers.
+Open Broadcaster Software is a pretty popular and robust screen recorder and streaming app.
+Many professional streamers use it.

-You can heavily customize it, add your own template, etc. So there’s a lot of things you can do once you start exploring it.
-OBS is suitable for both personal and professional users – it’s not the easiest but it’s really useful.
+You can heavily customize it, add your template, etc. So, there are a lot of things you can do once you start exploring it.
+OBS is suitable for both personal and professional users – it’s not the easiest, but it’s really useful.

-Flameshot is my personal favorite for taking screenshots and annotating them.
-Heck, you can even directly upload your images to Imgur without needing to save them on your PC.
-I use this no matter what Linux distro I install — it’s so easy and flexible, you might want to install it too.
+You can even directly upload your images to Imgur without needing to save them on your PC.
+Regardless of what Linux distro you use, you could find it handy.